italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

     }

-The Entity Configuration is a JWS, where its header parameters are defined below:
+The Entity Configuration is a JWS, where its header and payload parameters are defined below, based on the provided OpenID Federation Entity Configuration example:

+**JWT Header Parameters**

 .. list-table::
   :widths: 25 50